 - If we draw a random element from the population, the result will be a random variable X with a certain distribution. - When we sample, we draw n elements from the population independently of each other.
-This results in n independent random variables X_1, \ldots, X_n , each having the same distribution as X. - Sampling principles: - Independence: If you make experiments in the lab, reusing parts of an experiment for the next one might cause dependence between outcomes. - Same distribution as the population: If we only go out and make weather measurements when the weather is good, our sample does not have the same distribution as measurements from any randomly selected day.
+This results in n independent random variables $X_1, \ldots, X_n$ , each having the same distribution as X. - Sampling principles: - Independence: If you make experiments in the lab, reusing parts of an experiment for the next one might cause dependence between outcomes.
+If you measure the same quantity at a sequence of time points, measurements close in time are typically not independent. - Same distribution as the population: If we only go out and make weather measurements when the weather is good, our sample does not have the same distribution as measurements from any randomly selected day.

-• Note: We use capital letters X_1, \ldots, X_n to indicate that the elements of the sample are random and small letters x_1, \ldots, x_n to denote the values that are actually observed in the experiment.
+• Note: We use capital letters $X_1, \ldots, X_n$ to indicate that the elements of the sample are random and small letters $x_1, \ldots, x_n$ to denote the values that are actually observed in the experiment.
 These values are called observations.